Learning from the Global South

 Mitzi

 Far too many.
 One very concrete example is the Loss and Damage Fund*, which is intended to ensure that money from the Global North, which is directly responsible for the climate crisis, flows to communities that have already suffered loss and damage as a result of the climate crisis.
 The decision on this was only made last year.
 How long have we known that climate change exists?
 And how long have we known that the Global South is more severely affected by the climate crisis?
-And yet it is only now that we are admitting that losses and damage have been caused that need to be made good and for which there must be compensation and justice.
+And yet it is only now that we are admitting that losses and damages have been caused that need to be made right and for which there must be compensation and justice.

 *This financial mechanism has been developed to provide critical support to vulnerable countries that are suffering the most from climate-related challenges.
 The term “loss and damage” refers to the adverse consequences of climate change that lead to a range of impacts, such as loss of life, damage to infrastructure and buildings, loss of property and crops, and degradation of ecosystems.
 These impacts go beyond the purely economic sphere and encompass a broader range of economic and non-economic losses.